|

 an indicator of spinal stenosis.
 This type of pain is not a normal part

-of the aging process.
-What should I expect from treatment?
 Treatment for spinal stenosis aims at minimizing the effects and symptoms

 of the stenosis but does not stop the progression of degenerative changes.